Now hiring! HMX-1 visits Japan in search of Corps’ finest

-Sgt.
-Michael Delaria, fills out a pre-screening application for Marine Helicopter Squadron One Jan.
-10 aboard Camp Foster, Okinawa, Japan.
-HMX-1 visited Japan to find the next Marines to join the oldest and largest flying squadron in the Marine Corps.
-Delaria is a radio supervisor for Marine Wing Support Squadron 172, Marine Aircraft Ground, 1st Marine Air Wing, III Marine Expeditionary Force.
-(U.S. Marine Corps photo by Cpl.
-Jessica Collins)
+CAMP FOSTER, OKINAWA, Japan— Marine Helicopter Squadron One visited Okinawa, Japan to find the next Marines to join the oldest and largest flying squadron in the Marine Corps Jan.
+10.

+The squadron visited multiple camps and Marine Corps Air Station Futenma in search of the next generation of elites.

+HMX-1 has flown every U.S. president from Dwight Eisenhower to Barrack Obama and other influential leaders worldwide.

 |Date Taken: